Nokia 9 PureView With Penta-Lens Camera Setup Unveiled at MWC 2019

 Nokia 1 Plus With Android Pie (Go Edition), Nokia 210 Feature Phone Launched at MWC 2019

-On the software front, the Nokia 9 PureView runs on Android 9 Pie and will come with next-generation Pro Camera user-interface, which will allow the consumers to take effective control of the penta-lens setup, including allowing them to take native monochrome shots.
+On the software front, as we mentioned earlier, the Nokia 9 PureView runs on Android 9 Pie and will come with next-generation Pro Camera user-interface, which will allow the consumers to take effective control of the penta-lens setup, including allowing them to take native monochrome shots.

 With Galaxy Fold, has Samsung kicked off a revolution in smartphone tech?
 We discussed this on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts or RSS, download the episode, or just hit the play button below.